use-my-tools/UI-Marketing-Page/README.md

 # UI-Marketing-Page

-The site combines LESS pre=processing, JavaScript, Green Sock Animation Library, and Semantic HTML to form an effective and engaging landing page for a React.js application.
+The site combines JavaScript, Javascript using the Green Sock Animation Library, CSS, and Semantic HTML to form an effective and engaging landing page for a React.js application.

 JavaScript objects, classes, contructors, event listeners.